pipefunc/pipefunc/paper/paper.md

 The central abstraction is the *mapspec*, a declarative, einsum-like index notation that specifies how functions map over N-dimensional input spaces.
 For example, `"a[i], b[j] -> c[i, j]"` declares that a function is evaluated over the outer product of `a` and `b`, producing a two-dimensional result array.
-From the mapspecs of all functions in a pipeline, `pipefunc` infers array shapes, derives which elements can be computed independently, schedules them in parallel, and assembles outputs into labeled multi-dimensional arrays [@hoyer2017xarray].
+From the mapspecs of all functions in a pipeline, `pipefunc` infers array shapes, derives which elements can be computed independently, schedules them in parallel, and—optionally, through the Xarray integration—assembles outputs into labeled multi-dimensional arrays [@hoyer2017xarray].
 Map, zip, outer-product, reduction, and dynamic-shape patterns are all expressed in this single notation, eliminating the bookkeeping loops and index arithmetic that otherwise dominate sweep code.

 # Statement of need